Eschatologue/CM_wiki/docs/class/rogue/thief.md

 ***Sleight of Hand.*** Make a Dexterity (Sleight of Hand) check to pick a lock or disarm a trap with Thieves' Tools or to pick a pocket.

-***Use an Object.*** Take the Use an Object action, or take the Magic action to use a magic item that requires that action.
+***Use an Object.*** Take the Utilise action, or take the Magic action to use a magic item that requires that action.

 ### Level 3: Second-Story Work